chroniclesofcode/meditations/docs/programming/intro.md

 Welcome to the 'Programming' section!
 This is the place where I write some of my musings on programming-related topics.
-I can't guarantee everything will be educational - but it might just be small things I find interesting, or perhaps a short guide on how to do something.
+I can't guarantee everything will be educational or even technical - but it might just be small things I find interesting, or perhaps a short guide on how to do something.
 I am by no means a supreme expert at coding, but hopefully some of these articles are fun to read.